sanjaybhat2004/Kossel/README.md

-A Discord Bot that makes you OP in Inorganic Chemistry
+A Discord Bot for learning Inorganic Chemistry for JEE.

+Made by me and RishiNanda Vanchi.